lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

 programs enables a greater number of people to use a large body of free software.
-For example, permission to use the GNU C Library in non-free programs enables many more people to use the whole GNU operating system, as well as its variant, the GNU/Linux operating system.
+For example, permission to use the GNU C Library in non-free programs enables many more people to use the whole GNU operating classes, as well as its variant, the GNU/Linux operating classes.

  Although the Lesser General Public License is Less protective of the users' freedom, it does ensure that the user of a program that is